marissaweis/ssl_neuron/README.md

-# Self-supervised Representation Learning of Neuronal Morphologies
+# Self-supervised Representation Learning for Neuronal Morphologies

 This repository contains code to the paper [Self-Supervised Graph Representation Learning for Neuronal Morphologies](https://openreview.net/forum?id=ThhMzfrd6r) by M.A.
 Weis, L. Hansel, T. Lüddecke and A.S.
 Ecker (2023).